ReneeFranzwa/careers.edsurge.com/_posts/2015-07-01-reporting-fellowship.md

 * Familiarity with basic business and finance terms;
 * Experience with graphic editing tools (i.e. Photoshop) and HTML/CSS

-##Fellowship Terms:##
+##Terms:##

-This will be a full-time opportunity with competitive pay in our Burlingame, CA office.
+This is a full-time opportunity with competitive pay in our Burlingame, CA office.
 We will accept and review applications on a rolling basis until the position is filled.

 <!--musthaves-->